wabwaber/Lunabotics-WPI-25/DOCUMENTATION.md

 QoSOverride = QoSProfile(reliability=ReliabilityPolicy.BEST_EFFORT, history=HistoryPolicy.KEEP_ALL)
 self.created_Subscription.qos_profile = QoSOverride
 ```

-<a id="setup-py"></a>
-### setup.py
-[TODO -matt]: #
+As seen in the above code block, it is written in python however the C++ code still has the same basic idea, creaitng a QoS profile and then adding it to the created subscription.

 <a id="rvis-real-launch-py"></a>
 ### rvis_and_realsense.launch.py
-[TODO -matt]: #
+This does the launching of the three nodes needed to test openVins.
+Those nodes being bob node, ov_msckf (OpenVINS), and the realsense camera node.
+It also changes the QoS so that OpenVINS can use the Realsense's data.
+There is also a full list of the realsense node's parameters which can be set in either terminal or in this launch file, where we have the IMU data stiched together and the rates set to be the same at 200hz.
+You cannot turn the gyroscope's rate down only up.

 ## <center>Arduino Code</center>
-Clarification: We did not use an Arduino Mega for the final robot it was instead replaced with a raspberry Pi.
+Clarification: We did not use an Arduino Mega for the final robot it was instead replaced with a Raspberry Pi.
 Sam has the explaination as to why so this section was written prior to that decision being made.
 I am leaving it here as useful documentation should you need uses for that code in the repo.
-If not go to [Section 4](#section-4-raspberry-pi-code)
+If not go to [Section 4](#section-4-raspberry-pi-code), however there is a good bit of information that is in this section that is still useful, hence why it remains.

 In this section we will be going over each code file associated with the arduino mega and all its functions.